Component Work: Ascent Design System

 Date Picker + Date Range Picker

-The Date Picker was implemented by using an input field through our design system, which includes a text field and a calendar icon that triggers a pop-up calendar.
+The updated Date Picker was implemented using an input field from our design system, paired with a calendar icon that triggers a pop-up calendar.
+These improvements ensured consistency, accessibility, and scalability across use cases.

 The guidelines created for these components can be viewed here.